dragonflyoss/d7y.io/docs/reference/configuration/manager.md

 ## Configure Manager YAML File

-The default path for the dfdaemon yaml configuration file is `/etc/dragonfly/manager.yaml` in linux, and the default path is `$HOME/.dragonfly/config/manager.yaml` in darwin.
+The default path for the manager yaml configuration file is `/etc/dragonfly/manager.yaml` in linux, and the default path is `$HOME/.dragonfly/config/manager.yaml` in darwin.

 ```yaml